Huegoxaga/notes/python/django.md

       date_posted = models.DateTimeField(default=timezone.now, unique=True)
       # set foreign key in the user table, delete all associated posts when user object is deleted.
       author = models.ForeignKey(User, on_delete=models.CASCADE)
+      # Many to Many field, related_name field can be used to reverse lookup
+      # Filter function has reversed fields available using the all lower-case model class name
+      related_posts = models.ManyToManyField(User,blank=True,null=True, related_name='other_posts')

       # Meta provides additional info for the Model
       class Meta:
         # add check constrains